ReadyTalk/revori/README.md

 The code is currently in an alpha state, meaning some stuff works, some stuff doesn't, and the API is not yet thoroughly documented and may change without warning.
-If you're brave and want to start playing with it anyway, you can build and browse the JavaDoc (run "ant javadoc") and consult the test/unittests directory for simple examples of how to use it.
+If you're brave and want to start playing with it anyway, you can build and browse the JavaDoc (run `gradle javadoc`) and consult the test/unittests directory for simple examples of how to use it.

 Build